 - seizures from overdosing on oxygen (oxygen toxicity)

-As a result, hyperbaric oxygen therapy may not be ideal for spinal cord injury patients with respiratory complications or anxiety.
+As a result, hyperbaric oxygen therapy may not be ideal for patients following spinal cord injury who have respiratory complications or anxiety.
 To make sure it is safe for your specific spinal cord injury, consult with your doctor.

 Hyperbaric Oxygen Therapy for SCI: Key Points